Department of Health and Human Services

 Leslie C. Rogall Administrative Law Judge

-- 3. CMS argues that summary disposition is appropriate.
+- back to note 2 3.
+CMS argues that summary disposition is appropriate.
 It is unnecessary to address the issue of summary disposition, as neither party has requested an in‑person hearing.

-- 4. My findings of fact and conclusions of law are set forth in italics and bold font.
+- back to note 3 4.
+My findings of fact and conclusions of law are set forth in italics and bold font.